hoodler42/nest-todos/docs/architecture.md

 ### Interface

 In here you will find the interfaces the domain uses.
 It can be HTTP, WebSocket, CLIs, Event Listener, etc.
-In each one you will also find a "DTO" folder which is kind of a helper to map entities going in to the one used in the domain.
+In each one you will also find a "DTO" folder, a kind of helper to map entities going in to the one used in the domain.

 ### Infrastructure